COVID 19 Health & Safety Measures & Protocols

 - Upgrade and replace air filters with greater regularity to reduce COVID-19 transmission potential.

 - HPS has air conditioning in many of its buildings, most of them are window units.
 Where possible, we will ensure that all classroom windows are functioning properly so that windows can be opened to allow increased ventilation and fresh air into the classrooms.
 In areas that may be of concern, we will work to secure air purifiers to circulate clean air.
-In addition, cleaning and disinfecting will be done daily to ensure spaces safe for learning.
+In addition, cleaning and disinfecting is being done daily to ensure spaces safe for learning.

 We have developed a COVID-19 response protocol for when an individual who displays symptoms similar to COVID-19 or tests positive for COVID-19.
 This response includes working closely with the Holyoke Board of Health and the HPS response team which will consist of the school/building Nurse, Supervisor, HR, and Custodian.
 See the Safety and Wellness section on page 35 of the Return to School Plan for detailed information about our COVID-19 Response Protocols.

 Any child who becomes ill must report to the nurse immediately, who will contact the parents/caregivers for pickup.
-At each school, a specific room will be maintained for students with COVID-19 symptoms that is separate from the nurse’s office or spaces where other ailments are treated per DESE’s operations and facilities guidelines (July 22).
+At each school, a specific room is maintained for students with COVID-19 symptoms that is separate from the nurse’s office or spaces where other ailments are treated per DESE’s operations and facilities guidelines (July 22).

 - For suspected COVID-19 symptoms, the nurse will evaluate symptoms, separate the symptomatic individual from others, the custodian will clean and disinfect spaces visited by the person, the individual will be referred for COVID-19 testing and advised to stay at home while awaiting results.